NWMP - NORTH-WEST MOUNTED POLICE

 The First Nations explained that the US Army and American railroad companies were giving out free ammunition to White hunters with orders to erradicate the Buffalo.
 Also, the U S Cavalry was ordered to patrol the border to prevent Canadian Indians from hunting south of the Border and keep the Herd in US territory.

-Later, American historians would find government documents that Washington's plan was to drive the big herds to extinction, believing that the end of the Buffalo herds would "starve the Indian out" and bring about the death of Native culture.
+Later, American historians would find government documents showing that Washington's plan was to drive the big herds to extinction, believing that the end of the Buffalo herds would "starve the Indian out" and bring about the death of Native culture.
 They succeeded in this extinction with the Southern Herd.

 Part of the Mounties' mission was to save as many of the Northern Herd as possible.
 But in the spring of '75, a series of immense prairie grass fires just north of the Canadian Border almost prevented the migration of most the Northern Herd back into Canada.
 The fires spread from the Wood Mountains in central Saskatchewan, westward to the Rocky Mountain Foothills, in a band of blackened prairie almost a hundred miles into the Dominion.